OctopusDeploy/blog/blog/2021-06/rfc-ecs-milestone1/index.md

 ![](tenants.png "width=500")

-Meanwhile channel rules can be applied to Docker image tags, facilitating deployment patterns like hotfixes follow a lifecycle allowing deployments straight to production:
+Meanwhile channel rules can be applied to Docker image tags, facilitating deployment patterns like hotfixes via a lifecycle allowing deployments straight to production:

 ![](lifecycles.png "width=500")